 Mandatory service charges are not considered tips, according to the FLSA.
 That means a mandatory 15 percent service charge that is paid out to wait staff, for example, cannot be counted as tips received for use as a tip credit.
 The service charge may be counted as part of the employee's minimum wage and overtime requirements.
 However, employees who receive tips in addition to a mandatory service charge are considered tipped employees by the FLSA.

 Customers who pay by credit card typically write in their tip.
 But since employers incur a roughly 3 percent fee for each credit card transaction, they are permitted to recoup the portion of this fee applicable to an employee's tip.
 For example, assuming a 3 percent fee, the FLSA permits an employer to pay the tipped employee 97 cents of a $1.00 tip if it is charged on a credit card.
 Employees are entitled to payment of tips charged on credit cards on or before the regular pay day and cannot be withheld while the employer is waiting for reimbursement.

 Legal issues surrounding pay and tips come up frequently in the workplace.
-If you or someone you know is having an employment-related issue, get a legal expert on your side to help you understand the law and also represent you in court.
-You can find an employment law attorney today and get a free claim review at no obligation.
+If you or someone you know is having an employment-related issue, speak with a local employment lawyer to help you understand the law and your options moving forward.